 2005: So don't you some times just know you have a kindred spirit, even if you haven't yet met in the real world?
-So it's been for a long time with the multi-talented food blogger of Simply Recipes, one of TIME's Coolest Websites of 2006, published just yesterday.
-Early on, Elise ever-so-gently taught me the ropes of food blogging etiquette, something I've repeated for other new bloggers (and as recently as yesterday) always mentioning Elise's own early kindnesses.
-Plus, nine times out of ten, the food Elise and her family cooks looks like it could come straight from my kitchen!
+So it's been for a long time with the multi-talented food blogger of Simply Recipes, one of TIME's Coolest Websites of 2006, published just yesterday (too bad, TIME has removed that list from its site).
+Early on, Elise ever-so-gently taught me the ropes of food blogging etiquette, something I've repeated for other new bloggers as recently as yesterday) and always mentioning Elise's own early kindnesses.
+Plus, nine times out of ten, the food Elise cooks looks like it could come straight from my kitchen!

 So with a dozen gazpacho recipes in contention, I chose hers.
 It was a big hit at a recent gathering.
 Many of us appreciated that this is NOT a spicy gazpacho.
 Now we all like a spicy gazpacho on occasion but too many err on the side of spice; that said, this recipe, too, could be kicked up if that's your taste.
 But I chose to make tonight's version all about the flavor of wonderful local tomatoes.

 So many thanks, Elise, for showing me the ropes and for one terrific recipe for gazpacho!
-Since making yours, I've twice had good-restaurant versions and they simply didn't measure up.
+Since making your gazpacho, I've twice ordered gazpacho at good restaurants, neither one measured up to yours.

 2010: Gazpacho is a classic summer dish, served cold, either as a starter or a light meal.
 It's that good!
 I was quite stunned about how good this is.
 I think you just might adore it ...